jooby-project/jooby/md/logging.md

     ls
     myapp.jar logback.xml

-The bootstrap process look for a file in the same directory where you app was launched (user.dir property) if the file is found there it will be selected.
-Otherwise, it fallback to the root of the classpath.
+The bootstrap process looks for a file in the same directory where you app was launched (user.dir property) if the file is found there it will be selected.
+Otherwise, it falls back to the root of the classpath.

 If at the time you started your app the console shows a lot of logs statement, that is because log wasn't configured properly.
 Either, the config file is missing or it has syntax errors.